 ‘Taiwan offers some of the best cycling in Asia.
 The network of roads that wind throughout the mountainous terrain is a hill-climber’s dream come true,’ says Nathan Miller, an American who’s been pedalling around and across the island for a decade.
 It’s fair to say Miller is a hardcore cyclist.
 ‘I have seven bikes: two CX bikes, four road bikes, and one fixed-gear bike’, he says.
 In a typical week he cycles between 250 and 400 km.
-So far in 2018, he has ridden a little over 12,000 km.
+In 2018, he has ridden over 12,000 km.

 Like many other cyclists, Miller finds Taiwan to be an exceptionally bike-friendly society.
 If you do suffer a serious mechanical problem, it’s almost always possible to hitch-hike with your bike to the next town.
 Police stations are willing to assisting cyclists with tea and drinking water, as well as directions.